 PAINTER JEAN-MICHEL BASQUIAT rose from the streets of Brooklyn in the 1970s to become a wealthy darling of the New York art world.
 But then he died of a heroin overdose in 1988, at the age of 27.

 When he was seven years old he was hit by a car while playing stick-ball in the street.
-During a long hospital stay his mother brought him a copy of the textbook Gray’s Anatomy, and its medical drawings would prove a lifelong inspiration for Basquiat’s work, which often featured skulls with robotic or machine-like features.
+During a long hospital stay his mother brought him a copy of the textbook Gray’s Anatomy.
+Its medical drawings would prove a lifelong inspiration for Basquiat’s work, which often featured skulls with robotic or machine-like features.

 He idolized Andy Warhol, and the two artists collaborated on a series of paintings in 1985.
 But Basquiat deserted Warhol after a New York Times profile described the young painter as the pop artist’s “mascot.”
 Nonetheless, Basquiat was devastated when Warhol died after routine surgery in 1987.
-The loss may have pushed him further into the hard drugs that killed him the following year.
+The loss may have pushed him further into the hard drug use that killed him the following year.

 Watch the illuminating PBS documentary Basquiat: Rage to Riches, the latest in its excellent “American Masters” series.